kohtseyoung/F-Score-Capstone-Project/Testing.md

 As shown from the data above, F-Score was not useful in identifying companies with stronger returns and weaker returns consistently across the years.
 It should be noted that this inconsistency was only noted in Y2009 and Y2017.
 F-Score remains effective from Y2014 to Y2017.

 For Y2009, a possible explanation would be due to the 2008 – 2009 World Financial Crisis, obstructing the effectiveness of the F-Score indicator.
-As previously noted, F-Score is use to identify companies with superior financial performance, which in-turn should reflect stronger holding returns.
+As previously noted, F-Score is used to identify companies with superior financial performance, which in-turn should reflect stronger holding returns.
 However, holding returns are not solely affected by companies’ performance.
 Global economy, regional economy and investors’ confidence also plays a significant role in determining holding returns.

-For Y2017, despite the significant differnce between mean returns from the High and Low F Score group.
-The main reason for the high P-value is due to high T-Value and standard error, contributed a low sample size.
+For Y2017, despite the significant difference between mean returns from the High and Low F Score group, the high P-value is due to high standard error and volatility, contributed by its low sample size.
 For future testing, an increase in sample size would assist in reducing the P-Value.

-Therefore, we can reject the null hypothesis as the effectiveness of F-Score varies across different years.
+Therefore, we can reject the null hypothesis.
+The effectiveness of F-Score varies across different years, particularly during times of recession.
 F-Score should not be the sole means for investors to identify profitable companies but a complimentary one.
-This is because financial performance is not the only factor that determines a company’s holding return, especially during economic downturns.
+This is because financial performance is not the only factor that determines a company’s holding return.